By Peter Hartono

 4. Make sure your filter or protein skimmer are working well

-Having right equipment in your aquarium can make all the difference.
+Having right equipment in your aquarium can make all the difference, especially in regards to aquarium filters or protein skimmers.
 A low quality filter or the wrong filter can set you back several bucks when you have to buy a better replacement.

 5. Add natural aquarium cleaners